Diego Schwartzman: 2019: Third ATP title, Masters singles & Major doubles semifinals

-2020: First Masters final, French Open semifinal, top 10 debut, and ATP Finals
+2020: First Masters final, French Open semifinal, top 10 & ATP Finals debuts

 At the Australian Open, Schwartzman reached the fourth round without dropping a set but was defeated by the eventual champion, Novak Djokovic.
 He was seeded ninth in the men's singles draw at the US Open but lost in a first-round five-setter to the unseeded British player Cameron Norrie.

 At the Italian Open, Schwartzman defeated nine-time champion and world No. 2, Rafael Nadal, in straight sets in the quarterfinals, his first victory against Nadal.
 Schwartzman said: "It was my best match ever."
 He went on to defeat Denis Shapovalov to reach the final against Djokovic, his first ATP Masters 1000 final, becoming the shortest player to reach a Masters final.
 There, he lost in two tight sets despite being a double break up in the first set.

 At the French Open, Schwartzman defeated world No. 3 Dominic Thiem in the quarterfinals in a five-set match that took five hours and eight minutes to complete.
 It was his ninth career win over a top-10 player.
 In a rematch of the Italian Open quarterfinals, he was defeated by Nadal in straight sets in Schwartzman's first major semifinals, where he became the shortest man to reach a Grand Slam singles semi-final since 5 ft 6 in Harold Solomon at the 1980 French Open.

 The following week Schwartzman was ranked No. 8 in the world, his first time ranked in the top 10 singles players.
 He was the shortest player in the top 10 since Harold Solomon in 1981.

 His first tournament as a top 10 player was at the 2020 Bett1Hulks Championship.
 He defeated Alejandro Davidovich Fokina in the quarterfinals and Félix Auger-Aliassime in the semifinals but was defeated in the final by Alexander Zverev.
 At the Paris Masters, Schwartzman beat Richard Gasquet and Alejandro Davidovich Fokina before losing to Daniil Medvedev in the quarterfinals.

-Schwartzman qualified for the 2020 ATP Finals as one of the top 8.
+Schwartzman qualified for the 2020 ATP Finals as one of the top eight players.
 In his debut appearance, he was eliminated in the round-robin stage with a straight-set loss to Novak Djokovic and a three-set loss to Alexander Zverev.

-As a result of his successful season and entrance into the ATP top 10, Schwartzman was awarded the Olimpia Award, which is given to the most important Argentinian sportsperson of the year.
+As a result of his successful season and reaching the ATP top 10, Schwartzman was awarded the Olimpia Award, which is given to the most important Argentinian sportsperson of the year.